 When you start learning about Him, spending time with Him, falling in love with your God, this will become easier and easier where it won’t even be a thought but a knee jerk reaction.
 He is worth defending!

 Make it a point in your life to learn how to fall in love with God.
 There is NOTHING like it.
 I remember the day I became “that person” in church who shouted to God for how GREAT He is, clapping, crying, dancing, and the best part is…I didn’t care who was watching!

 There is no turning back for me and that’s okay!
-When that happens to you (it will…trust me…loll), a smile will start to play across your face because you will realize just how much you love God.
-I pray this for you…
+When that happens to you, a smile will start to play across your face because you will realize you became just like “them”.

 “You shall love the Lord your God with all your heart and with all your soul and with all your might.”
 (Deut.
 6:5)

 Baskets of Blessings!

 Jesus, family, ministry, and lots of coffee!
 My heart comes from being a young teen girl who didn’t know much and found Jesus in a dark time.
 My ministry focuses on the heart of God for this generation to make Godly decisions especially in the area of purity.
 A blog for all ages because God’s Word is eternal and has no age limit!